t-taylor/t-taylor.github.io/content/blog/2024-09-01-la-sportiva-mantra.md

 ![Day 1 pic](/images/blog/la-sportiva-day-1.jpg)

 [^1]: I'm a size 9 or 8.5 wide in UK size.
 I've got a pretty square foot as well.

+## Week 1

+Now that I've spent a little bit more time, I can feel the areas that the shoe is a little weak in.
+Without the midsole and with thin rubber, the shoe feels very comfortable and easy to fit into; you have to be very confident with toe strength and foot placement.
+With the outside edge especially, it's very easy to slip off a small foothold where with a midsole you would be able to hold on.
+In particular, pebble footholds can be agony and make you feel almost like you are risking punching through the rubber.
+With all that said, I'm still very much having fun with the shoe.
+Very good on volumes, very good on front-on small edges, very comfortable still.

+I've had a couple of sweaty sessions this week, and so the shoes have stretched a tiny bit, maybe 1/4 of a size.
+I'm pretty pleased with this, and so I would say when buying this shoe, treat the fitting size as the final size as well.
+The shoe keeps its size very well, only stretching enough to make any sore spots eventually disapear.